julianDGS/avanzatech-blog-backend/README.md

     ```

 3. In the root of the project (where the file docker-compose.yaml is) using a command shell execute:

+    - `sudo docker-compose build`

-    `sudo docker-compose up --build`
+    - `sudo docker-compose up`

-    This command will install all required dependencies and services, and run the server in http://localhost:8000/
+    First command will install all required dependencies and services, and second one run the server in http://localhost:8000/

 ## Manual Setup